 Speaking of which, are looking for a work injury law firm in TX?
 If so, you might want to follow this link to an interesting resource.

-If a settlement cannot be reached, a lawsuit may be filed.
-A lawsuit is formal legal action that is filed in the civil court of the appropriate jurisdiction.
+If a settlement cannot be reached, a lawsuit may be filed with the help of your car accident lawyer.
+A lawsuit is a formal legal action that is filed in the civil court of the appropriate jurisdiction.
 Suit is filed when a settlement cannot be reached and the Plaintiff, aka injured victim, is seeking to recover monetary damages from the defendant, aka the at fault driver.
 If negotiations fail and your attorney is forced to file a lawsuit, the following are the steps she will follow in your case:

 Step 1: File a Complaint

 A lawsuit is commenced when the plaintiff files a document called the complaint (sometimes called a “petition” in certain states) with the court.
 A complaint is a document stating what happened, the claimed damages, and the legal basis for bringing the lawsuit.
 After the plaintiff files the complaint, the lawsuit has officially begun.
 Nevada is a notice pleading state, meaning that the complaint gives notice of the lawsuit with minimal facts.